 Beginning college can be confusing.
 Whether you are going for the first time, or returning to finish your degree, the process can be scary.
 There is a lot that goes into making your college career a success.
 Luckily, there are people who can help you navigate the process.

-In college, each student is given an academic advisor.
+, each student is given an academic advisor.
 Academic advisors can tell you what classes need to be taken in order to complete your degree on time.
 If you have questions about credits, a certain course, how changing your major will affect your graduation date, or registration, then your advisor can assist you.

 The advisor is usually a very busy person, helping hundreds of students each day.
 Can you imagine 100 people all calling and emailing you multiple times in one day?
 That would be pretty hectic.